 Each criterion is simple, clear and easy to implement.
 They are supported with resources and examples of good practice.
 All participating teams will be awarded for their efforts and depending on their performance will achieve a Bronze, Silver or Gold standard.
 Have a look at an example workbook: www.greenimpact.org.uk/example, username: example@nus.org.uk, password: example

 Prior knowledge of sustainability and environmental management isn’t essential however an enthusiasm to learn and a commitment to making a positive impact will be a great asset.
+It may be useful to you to read the Service Strategy to 2018-2023, which outlines what service activity is at King’s, within which sustainability champions play a key role.

 Commitment: